 But one trip stands out in my mind.
 It was when I prayed at the location of the sacred “Seventh Step.”

-I have prayed inside the building many times, and did so that morning as well.
+I have prayed inside the building many times and did so that morning as well.
 But first, I, along with many others, paused to pray at that sacred seventh step.

 And never give up hope – Judaism is eternally optimistic.
-Our Torah portion ends with Avraham’s two righteous and beloved sons – Yitzchok, the progenitor of the Jewish people, and Yishmael, forefather of the numerous Arab nations – standing shoulder to shoulder, paying their respects to their father at this very disputed location, with Yishmael respecting Yitzchok’s right to lead the way.
-The Rabbis tell us that this portends hope for the future day when the Jewish people will live securely in their ancestral homeland, with their rights respected by their “cousins.”
-On that day nations “shall beat their swords into plowshares and their spears into pruning hooks; nation will not lift sword against nation and never again will they study war” (Isaiah: 2).
+Our Torah portion ends with Avraham’s two righteous and beloved sons – Yitzchok, the progenitor of the Jewish people, and Yishmael, the forefather of the numerous Arab nations – standing shoulder to shoulder, paying their respects to their father at this very disputed location, with Yishmael respecting Yitzchok’s right to lead the way.
+The Rabbis tell us that this portends hope for the coming day when the Jewish people will live securely in their ancestral homeland, with their rights respected by their “cousins.”
+On that day, nations “shall beat their swords into plowshares and their spears into pruning hooks; nation will not lift sword against nation and never again will they study war” (Isaiah: 2).